 With that said, most entries on this blog are divided into two sections:

 a brief (and mostly non-technical) introduction to the main topic

 an elaboration of The Basic Idea via mathematics

 You'll find shorter, more informal entries stashed in The Back Pocket.
 These posts consist of little tips, tricks, and tidbits which emphasize intuition rather than formality.

 By the way, my name is Tai-Danae Bradley.
 (It's nice to meet you!)
 I'm a PhD candidate in mathematics at the CUNY Graduate Center.
-My advisor is John Terilla, and my research interests lie in algebraic topology and category theory with applications to quantum physics.
+My advisor is John Terilla, and my research interests lie in algebraic topology and category theory.

 I'm glad you came by!

 PS: All photos/graphics are mine unless otherwise stated.